Emmanuel1118/Learn-ML-Basics/README.md

 - Install Anaconda and CUDA if you haven't yet, and go through the entire [Basic DL in TensorFlow](#basic-dl-in-tensorflow) part.
 As you watch it, use the remaining resources in the [theory](#theory) section.

+- Learn more yourself.
+I created the [more resources](#more-resources) section to list resources that might help with that (but I highly recommend finding more resources and doing more projects independently).

 ## Software and IDEs

 - [Python](https://www.python.org/downloads/) is currently the best language for those who are new to machine learning, as it enables to do a lot very simply.
 I recommend installing python 3.7 as it has the best library support at the date of writing this.